garrandall/popular-music-data/tracks/love-of-a-lifetime-firehouse.md

 Forever in my heart
 I finally found the love of a lifetime

-Ooh, I finally found the love of a lifetime
+Oh I finally found the love of a lifetime
-A love to last my whole life through, ooh
+A love to last my whole life through, oh
 I finally found the love of a lifetime
 Forever in my heart
-I finally found the love of a lifetime (I finally found the love of a lifetime) Love of a lifetime (I finally found the love of a lifetime) I finally found the love (I finally found the love of a lifetime) Ooh, forever in my heart
+I finally found the love of a lifetime (I finally found the love of a lifetime) Love of a lifetime (I finally found the love of a lifetime) I finally found the love (I finally found the love of a lifetime) Oh forever in my heart
-I finally found the love of a lifetime, ooh
+I finally found the love of a lifetime, oh